 WordPress Community

-You also have the ability to join the WordPress team and be part of the development, design, documentation, support, etc.
+You can also join the WordPress team and be part of the development, design, documentation, support, etc, giving you a great overall user experience.

 WordPress Social Media Integration

-WordPress has several social media plugins that you can use, as well as many ways to integrate your social media accounts, like Facebook, Instagram, Twitter, with your website.
+WordPress has several social media plugins that you can use, and many ways to integrate your social media accounts, like Facebook, Instagram, and Twitter(X), with your website.

-Furthermore, WordPress enables you to engage with your potential customers by sharing your products on your social media via your website, hence expanding your product sales and growing your website traffic, as well as your social media followers.
+Furthermore, WordPress enables you to engage with your potential customers by sharing your products on your social media via your website.

 Additional WordPress Features